MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/importing-features.md

 # Importing features

-Once the desired features have been downloaded, they can be reviewed and imported into the Unity project.
-At this step, you're application window should look like the following image:
+Once your features have been downloaded, they can be reviewed and imported into the Unity project.
+At this step, your application window should look like the following image:

 ![Importing features](images/FeatureToolImport.png)

 ## Features list

 The **Features** list contains the collection of packages selected during discovery.
-* Each feature can be selected or deselected prior to importing.
+* Each feature can be selected or deselected before importing.
 Package details can be viewed using the **Details** link shown below

 ![Features list](images/FeaturesList.png)

 ## Required dependencies list

-The **Required dependencies** list contains the packages that one or more of the selected features requires in order to function.
+The **Required dependencies** list contains the packages that one or more of the selected features requires to function.
 This list will also contain dependencies of dependencies.
-* Each dependency can be selected or deselected prior to importing.Package details can be viewed using the **Details** link shown below
+* Each dependency can be selected or deselected before importing.
+Package details can be viewed using the **Details** link shown below

 ![Dependencies list](images/RequiredDependencyList.png)